scherbertlemon/swarming/README.md

 # Simulation package for interacting particle systems

+Have a look at the [documentation](https://scherbertlemon.github.io/swarming/) for details on the content.

 ## Setup

 Provide a python environment with ``python > 3.7``, then run in the cloned repository folder: